For Learners

 How are training and events assessed?

-The accreditation process takes an impartial and objective overview of the structure and value of training materials to ensure full conformity to international CPD industry benchmarks and guidelines.
-CPD is reviewed and assessed against the universally accepted and structured checklist which The CPD Certification Service has developed over the past 25+ years.
+The accreditation process involves a thorough review of the structure and value of training materials.
+Each submission is reviewed and assessed against our assessment criteria, developed by The CPD Certification Service over the past 30 years.

 What is accredited CPD training?

-External validation demonstrates to attendees the steps taken to deliver the highest possible training standards.
-The CPD Certification Service provides independent CPD accreditation compatible with international requirements.
-Our CPD symbols are recognised in over 100+ countries and offer professional bodies, institutional associations, educational providers and consumers reassurance that further learning achieves the qualitative standards required by all parties.
+Independent assessment demonstrates to attendees the steps taken to deliver high-quality training.
+The CPD Certification Service is an independent organisation that provides CPD accreditation, supporting organisations and professionals across all sectors in over 100 countries.
+Our CPD symbols offer professional bodies, institutional associations, educational providers and consumers reassurance that further learning has been through our assessment process.

 What is the process of gaining CPD certification?

-CPD certification is a straightforward process and follows an intentionally practical method that has been continuously developed over the past few decades.
-Certification is focused on providing the highest standards of Continuing Professional Development learning for delegates and attendees.
-Each CPD training course or event is benchmarked against a proven assessment criteria to ensure the required standards are met across a number of key areas.
+CPD certification is a straightforward process and follows an intentionally practical method that is focused on providing high-quality learning for delegates and attendees.
+Each CPD training course or event is reviewed against our assessment criteria across a number of key areas.
+Our Assessments team provide feedback and recommendations where suitable to help support and develop learning.

 How does the Delegate Certificate Service (DCS) work?